| Home | Police Line - Do Not Cross | Index |

 A special kind of woman: a cut above the rest,

-That's A Police Officer's Wife, rating her best.
+That's a Police Officer's Wife, rating her best.

 How many good byes are whispered, joined with a fond embrace?